wofare/self-improving-ai/README.md

 the model.
 Processed files are moved to `data/processed`.

-While the script is running you can monitor training progress at `http://localhost:7860`.
+While the script is running you can monitor training progress at `http://localhost:7860` (or another port if you used `--ui_port`).
 The web page automatically updates with the latest training loss as it becomes available.

 To stop the program, press `Ctrl+C`.